Prince Philip laid to rest at Windsor Castle funeral | DW | 17.04.2021

-Members of the Royal Family observe Prince Phillip's coffin during his funeral on the grounds of Windsor Castle.

-Mourners gathered to remember Prince Philip at a funeral on Saturday inside the Windsor Castle's St. George's Chapel.
+Mourners gathered to remember Prince Philip at a funeral inside St. George's Chapel at Windsor Castleon Saturday.

-"We are here today in St. George's Chapel to commit into the hands of God the soul of his servant, Prince Phillip, Duke of Edinburgh," the Dean of Windsor, David Conner said at the beginning of the service.
+"We are here today in St. George's Chapel to commit into the hands of God the soul of his servant, Prince Phillip, Duke of Edinburgh," Dean of Windsor David Conner said at the beginning of the service.
 Queen Elizabeth sat alone in the chapel during the ceremony.

-Choral music from a four-member group of singers in the chapel then followed Conner's remarks, with the group perfoming various hymns during the service.
+Choral music from a four-member group of singers in the chapel then followed Conner's remarks, with the group performing several hymns during the service.

 Later in the service, Phillip's coffin was lowered into the royal vault, a burial chamber underneath the chapel, as bagpipe music played.
-The Archbishop of Canterbury then pronounced the blessing.
+The Archbishop of Canterbury then gave the blessing.

 Instead of the initial plans for 800 mourners, just 30 people attended the ceremony, due to coronavirus restrictions.
 Those attending included the widowed queen, her four children and eight grandchildren.